BioniCare Knee System

 Link to find a doctor

-BioniCare is a clinically proven, non-invasive, non-pharmaceutical treatment currently available for osteoarthritis of the knee and rheumatoid arthritis of the hand only.
+BioniCare is a clinically proven, non-invasive, non-pharmaceutical treatment currently available for osteoarthritis of the knee .
 We are working on other applications and as they are approved, we will announce availability.

 Insurance coverage varies.
 VQ OrthoCare reimbursement professionals will help determine your insurance coverage, submit claims and follow up for reimbursement.
 They will bill you if there is a co-pay or deductible amount.
 In the case of no insurance coverage, they will work with you to discuss payment options and discuss our Better Knee Guarantee